Chair (2022-2023)

 Email: ugaffairs.cpastudentsection@gmail.com

-Nicole Lento is a second-year master’s student in the Clinical Psychology program at the University of Regina in Regina, SK.
+Nicole Lento is finishing up her second-year of master’s in Clinical Psychology at the University of Regina in Regina, SK.
 She completed her BA Honours at Lakehead University.
 Nicole’s research interests focus on the field of child psychology and parenting styles.
 Her current master’s thesis seeks to evaluate an online therapy program for children with anxiety.
 Outside of academics, Nicole enjoys spending time with friends and family and walking her pup.

 Email: gradaffairs.cpastudentsection@gmail.com